yugr/rust-slides/features/method.md

     * determine how to enable/disable feature in compiler/stdlib
       + there may be flags (e.g. for interger overflows) but sometimes may need patch code (e.g. for bounds checks)
         - patch for each feature needs to be implemented in separate branch (in private compiler repo)
+        - compiler modifications need to be kept in private compiler repo `yugr/rust-private`
       + make sure that found solution works on real examples
       + note that simply using `RUSTFLAGS` isn't great because they override project settings in `Cargo.toml`
-      + compiler modifications need to be kept in private compiler repo `yugr/rust-private`
     * collect perf measurements for benchmarks:
       + runtime
       + PMU counters (inst count, I$/D$/branch misses)
+        - actually we failed to understand how to collect PMUs in benchmarks (gh-25)...
       + compiler stats
         - depend on feature
         - e.g. SLP/loop autovec for bounds checking feature